 Not necessarily.
 The ATO may advise you that a mistake has been made and allow a chance for remedy however if mistakes aren’t fixed or continuously repeated, penalties may result.

-10. What is the minimum version of Sybiz Visipay for STP?
+10. What version of Sybiz Visipay do I need for STP?

 11. I pay the superannuation for our company’s employees monthly through a clearing house.
 Do I need to change anything in the way I pay this, or set up anything new in terms of STP?